majorhaji/backend-api-project/README.md

 ## Step 2 - Creating tables and Seeding

-Your seed file should now be set up to require in either test or dev data depending on the environment.

-You will need to create your migrations and complete the provided seed function to insert the appropriate data into your database.
+You will need to create your tables and write your seed function to insert the data into your database.

 ### Creating Tables

-This is where you will set up the schema for each table in your database.

 You should have separate tables for `topics`, `articles`, `users` and `comments`.
 Make sure to consider the order in which you create your tables.
 You should think about whether you require any constraints on your table columns (e.g. 'NOT NULL')